Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 This is a RISC-V processor project with an extended instruction set for superconducting qubit control.
 This is a personal project in order to learn Verilog and apply my knowledge of Quantum Control Electronics to a project.

 The project in Vivado can be build with `./scripts/create_core_project.sh`.
 Currently, I have completed the RISC-V core, so that is what the script will build.
 I am working on the gateware for the high frequency pulse scheduler.
 Additionally, I do not have access to an RFSoC currently, so the RISC-V core is built for a **Xilinx PYNQ-Z1** development board, that contains a **Zynq 7000 SoC**.
+The specs for this development board can be found at this [link](https://digilent.com/reference/programmable-logic/pynq-z1/reference-manual?redirect=1).

 ## Microarchitecture